gopikrishtummala/Leetcode-Downloader-for-Submissions/README.md

 ![](img/1.png)

-In each folder, there will be folders that indicate the final state of the the submission.
+In each folder, there will be folders that indicate the final state of the the submissions.

 ![](img/2.png)